-Any member who receives a subpoena duces tecum or discovery request for records should promptly contact a supervisor and the Custodian of Records for review and processing.
+Any member who receives a subpoena duces tecum or discovery request for records should promptly contact a supervisor and the Police Records and Support Services Manager for review and processing.
 While a subpoena duces tecum may ultimately be subject to compliance, it is not an order from the court that will automatically require the release of the requested information.